vish-dumps/vault-code/DEPLOYMENT_GUIDE.md

 1.  **Configuration**: I have added a `vercel.json` file to your project root. **You must edit this file** before deploying if you want to use the API proxy.
     *   Open `vercel.json`.
     *   Replace `https://YOUR-RENDER-BACKEND-URL.onrender.com` with the **Service URL** you got from Render in Part 1.
-    *   *Alternative*: You can also configure this using Vercel Environment Variables if you modify the code to use `VITE_API_URL`.

 2.  **Dashboard**: Log in to Vercel and click **Add New** -> **Project**.
 3.  **Repository**: Import your GitHub repository.